silverwind/gitea-backporter/README.md

 its target branch.
 The script makes sure that unmerged closed pull requests are not included in any milestone.

+### LGTM

+The script will maintain each pull request's LGTM count.
+It will add the appropriate label (one of `lgtm/need 2`, `lgtm/need 1`, or `lgtm/done`) based on the number of approvals the pull request has.
+It will also set the commit status to `success` if the pull request has 2 or more approvals (`pending` if not).

 ## Usage

 Set the following environment variables: